 If you do business with other businesses, they may have requirements around invoicing that you’ll need to be aware of.
 But aside from that, you can create your own invoices in whatever format you like.

 Now, that doesn’t mean you should.
 It’s often a better idea to use either a pre-made template or—even better—invoicing software that formats the invoice and automates some of the workflows around it.
 This can enhance consistency and save you tons of time.

 Usually, yes.
-Occasionally, companies that you freelance for may have a different payment process or provide their own invoice templates.
+Occasionally, companies you freelance for may have a different payment process or provide invoice templates.
 Generally speaking, though, you’ll need to create, submit, and track an invoice for freelance work—lots of them, if you’re lucky!
 As such, you’ll need a system to handle your invoicing, just like any other small business.

 We highly recommend taking the time to set up some sort of invoicing software.
 The phrase “time is money” applies to freelancers more than most, and your goal with invoices should be to create a clean, clear invoice and get it to your customer as quickly as possible, so you can get back to doing the work that gets you paid.

 There are many platforms on the market that you could choose from to track your invoices—see above for a list of criteria to consider when choosing the right one.

 Invoices are a deceptively simple aspect of doing business.
 They seem routine enough, but since they are key to getting paid, they deserve some additional attention and a thorough process to keep them organized.

 If you’re ready to take your invoices to the next level, try Found.
 Our small business invoice software gives you everything you need to get paid faster—and it's free to sign up.
 Our invoicing solution integrates automatically with our customers’ bank accounts, bookkeeping, and tax solutions – providing you with an all-in-one solution.

 Invoicing 101: The Ins and Outs of Getting PaidBusiness Banking